Author | Chrissy LeMaire (@cl), netnerds.net |

 Want to see the Bill Of Health for this command?
 Check out Export-DbaScript.

-Exports scripts from SQL Management Objects
+Generates T-SQL CREATE scripts from SQL Server Management Objects for migration and deployment

 Export-DbaScript